 Agatha Christie may have perfected the classic murder mystery, but that doesn’t mean the genre is dead.
 Far from it.
-Thanks to Christie, modern murder mystery books from writers like Patricia Cornwell and Dennis Lehane have kept book lovers reading well into the night.
+Thanks to Christie, modern murder mystery novels from writers like Patricia Cornwell and Dennis Lehane have kept book lovers reading well into the night.
 Add to this list the gripping work of Tana French or the twisted fantasy-meets-mystery hybrids of Lauren Beukes, and you're sure to stay obsessed from cover to cover.
 Here are fourteen of the best murder mystery books.

 The Likeness is the second book in Tana French’s Dublin Murder Squad series, this one starring detective Cassie Maddox.
 After the success of the investigation chronicled In the Woods, Maddox finds herself at the center of her next assignment, as the murder victim is her doppelgänger.
 In hopes of understanding who the woman was and to bring her killer to justice, Cassie masquerades as the victim.
 But in ingratiating herself into her strange twin’s life, she puts herself in serious danger.